-The Student view shows all of a student's academic information.
+The Profile > Student view shows all of a student's academic information.
 The left column shows you the big picture: Transcript and Degree Audit.
-The right column shows the details: Student Info, Courses, Degrees, Awards, and Discipline.
+The right column shows the details: Student Info, Courses, Degrees, Programs, Awards, and Discipline.

 The Student role

 The Student view appears on a person's profile once they have the Student role, and remains visible as long as that is so.
-The role is required if you wish to record academic information for a person.
-If you delete the Student role, the view disappears—but any academic information you've recorded will nonetheless be preserved.
+An active Student role is required if you wish to record academic information for a person.
 Here's how you can give a person the Student role:

 - Click edit roles under the profile picture, select Student from the drop-down, click Add, and then Save.